DoraFactory/doravota/README.md

-# doravota-testnet
+# dora-vota
-doravota test node which supports cosmwasm in cosmos ecosystem
+doravota node which supports cosmwasm in cosmos ecosystem